SkymindIO/skil-clients/csharp/docs/DefaultApi.md

             var deploymentName = deploymentName_example;  // string | Name of the deployment group
             var versionName = versionName_example;  // string | Version name of the endpoint.
-The default value is \"default\" var transformName = transformName_example;  // string | ID or name of the deployed transform var transformProcess = new TransformProcess(); // TransformProcess | The transform process to set (optional)
+The default value is \"default\" var transformName = transformName_example;  // string | ID or name of the deployed transform var transformProcess = new (); //  | The transform process to set (optional)

             try
             {
-                // Sets the deployed transform process through the provided JSON string apiInstance.TransformprocessPost(deploymentName, versionName, transformName, transformProcess);
+                // Sets the deployed (CSV or Image) transform process through the provided JSON string apiInstance.TransformprocessPost(deploymentName, versionName, transformName, transformProcess);
             }
             catch (Exception e)